 - Economic development, promoting skills and developing research centres; and

 - Progress and prospects for City and Growth Deals in Wales.

 Engagement with policy officials at this conference

 Policy Forum for Wales conferences typically attract strong interest from policymakers.
-This seminar will be an opportunity for stakeholders to engage with officials who have reserved places representing: the Welsh Government as well as representatives from: the Development Bank of Wales; the Welsh European Funding Office; Transport for Wales; and the Department for International Trade; and Department for Work and Pensions.
+This seminar will be an opportunity for stakeholders to engage with a range of interested officials who have reserved places from the Welsh Government as well as representatives from: the Development Bank of Wales; Welsh European Funding Office; Transport for Wales; Natural Resources Wales; the Department for International Trade; and Department for Work and Pensions.

 Price: £95 PLUS VAT